-Use this substitution in recipes that call for small quantities of chocolate or to replace the unsweetened chocolate in a recipe that calls for both unsweetened and bittersweet or semi-sweet chocolate.
+Use the following substitutions in recipes that call for small quantities of chocolate or to replace the unsweetened chocolate in a recipe that calls for both unsweetened and bittersweet or semisweet chocolate.

 Caution: If making chocolate cake, brownies, or any other intensely chocolate-flavored baked good, do not replace all of the chocolate with cocoa powder; it will have a drastic effect on the texture.

 These are pure chocolates to which sugar, vanilla, and emulsifiers have been added.
 The terms themselves are not surefire indicators of relative sweetness.
 They can be freely interchanged in most recipes, but expect variations in flavor.